The Sixth Extinction II: Amor Fati: Broadcast and reception

 Later reviews of the episode tended to see the installment in a more positive light.
 Robert Shearman, in his 2009 book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five, writing that it "kicks off the seventh season with great style" and become a "rallying cry for the last leg of the race".
 The author particularly enjoyed the episode's "real passion", which he felt was usually absent in the series' mythology-heavy episodes.
-In 2012, Emily VanDerWerff of The A.V.
+In 2012, Emily St. James of The A.V.
 Club rated the episode a "B", but criticized the writing, calling it "very purple prose" and Carter's most "overwrought script since the glory days of 'The Blessing Way'."
 She was also critical of the "absolutely atrocious" make-up used to transform Duchovny into an old man.
-Notwithstanding her negativity towards the writing, plot, and make-up, VanDerWerff said that she truly "enjoy[ed] both halves of 'The Sixth Extinction' all the same" despite calling it "entertainingly bad [and] ludicrously over-the-top".
+Notwithstanding her negativity towards the writing, plot, and make-up, St. James said that she truly "enjoy[ed] both halves of 'The Sixth Extinction' all the same" despite calling it "entertainingly bad [and] ludicrously over-the-top".
 She complimented the scene in which The Smoking Man looked out onto the alien apocalypse, deeming it a "pretty impressive TV effects accomplishment".

 Since its original airing, critics have listed "The Sixth Extinction II: Amor Fati" among the best X-Files episodes.
 Den of Geek writer Nina Sordi named the installment—as a trilogy with "Biogenesis" and "The Sixth Extinction"—the fifth-best episode of the series, writing that, "it is evident that as [The X-Files] progressed, the episodes surrounding those storylines and the breaking points Mulder and Scully endured push them further and further towards total, irreversible defeat.
 This is especially poignant when viewing this anxiety inducing trio of episodes."
 Matt Champlin of The Post-Standard named the episode the ninth best of the series.
 Monica S. Kuebler of Exclaim! called "The Sixth Extinction", along with "Biogenesis" and "Amor Fati", one of the best episodes of the show's "colonization" phase.
 Michael Liedtke and George Avalos, writing for the Contra Costa Times, stated that the final scene with Mulder and Scully was one of the most "tender moments" in which they did not kiss.
 Entertainment Weekly named the same scene one of 25 "Great TV 'I Love You's'" [sic], declaring that it "left [viewers] with goosebumps".